 - In a medium mixing bowl, combine salmon with 2 tbsp soy sauce and let marinate while you are getting other ingredients ready.

-- Preheat large deep skillet or a non-stick wok on low – medium heat and add 1 tsp sesame oil.
+- Preheat large ceramic non-stick deep skillet or a wok on low – medium heat and add 1 tsp sesame oil.
 Add salmon, 1/2 tbsp garlic, 1/2 tbsp ginger and cook for 8 – 10 minutes or until fish is cooked through, stirring occasionally.
 Transfer to a medium bowl and set aside.